 For lots adjoining the river, the siting and design of new buildings, retention of the tree canopy and protection of the riverbank environment is of particular importance.
-On other sites located further away from the river, retention of the tree canopy will reduce the visibility of buildings from the river corridor and surrounding conservation areas.
+On other sites located further away from the river or at the interface with conservation areas, the distant visibility of buildings and roofs from the river corridor and its surrounding conservation areas, and the retention of the tree canopy backdrop, are important considerations.

-The established neighbourhoods of the Bush Residential Character Type feature single dwellings, one or two storey in scale, on large lots with bush surrounds.
-Existing planning controls have retained this character by requiring a low site coverage to allow space for new planting, requiring retention of existing trees and restricting building heights to below the predominant tree canopy.
+The established neighbourhoods of the Bush Residential areas feature single dwellings, one or two storey in scale, on large lots with bushy surrounds.
+In these areas the existing requirements for building siting and design have assisted in the retention of the highly vegetated character.
+This includes a low site coverages allowing space for new planting, retention of existing trees and building height sitting below the height of the predominant tree canopy.

-Eltham & North Warrandyte - Rural Environment
+Lower Plenty - Rural Environment

-Large areas of Eltham and North Warrandyte are included in the Rural Environment Character Type.
-These areas comprise large lot rural residential properties and spacious dwelling settings within a bushy native landscape environment.
-In this location there are many properties directly adjacent to the river corridor or its surrounding conservation areas.
+Parts of Lower Plenty, directly adjacent to the river corridor or its surrounding conservation areas, are included in the Rural Environment Character Type.
+These areas comprise large lot rural residential properties within a spacious setting and a bushy, native landscape environment.
 There is a mix of dwelling styles, some of which sit discreetly within the landscape and others which are more visually dominant.
-There are also areas of cleared pastoral land, different types of rural structures and occasional horse ménages.
+There are also areas of cleared pastoral land, differently types of rural structures and occasional horse ménages.

-As per the Bush Residential areas, for lots adjoining the river the siting and design of new buildings, retention of the tree canopy and protection of the riverbank environment are of particular importance.
-On other sites located further away from the river, it is important that the tree canopy is retained to reduce the visibility buildings from the river corridor and its surrounding conservation areas.
+For lots adjoining the river, the siting and design of new buildings, retention of the tree canopy and protection of the riverbank environment are of particular importance.
+On other sites located further away from the river or at the interface with conservation areas, the distant visibility of buildings and roofs from the river corridor and surrounding conservation areas, and the retention of the tree canopy backdrop, are important considerations.